Bob Balaban: Career

-In 2001, Balaban produced Gosford Park, for which he received an Academy Award nomination for Best Picture.
+Balaban co-produced Gosford Park (2001), for which he received an Academy Award nomination for Best Picture.
 He also appeared in the movie as Morris Weissman, a Hollywood producer.
-He appeared in an episode of Entourage as a doctor known for writing prescriptions for medical marijuana.
-He directed the film Bernard and Doris (2006), starring Susan Sarandon; and also the biopic Georgia O'Keeffe (2009), starring Joan Allen and Jeremy Irons.
-He has directed several episodes of the Showtime series Nurse Jackie.
+In 2006, he directed the film Bernard and Doris, starring Susan Sarandon.
+The following year, he made a guest appearance in an episode of Entourage as a doctor known for writing prescriptions for medical marijuana.
+Balaban directed the 2009 biopic Georgia O'Keeffe, starring Joan Allen and Jeremy Irons.
+In 2010, he appeared as Judge Clayton Horn, the real-life judge who presided over the obscenity trial of Lawrence Ferlinghetti and City Lights Bookstore in the movie Howl.

-In September 2011, he was featured with Morgan Freeman and John Lithgow in the Broadway debut of the play, 8—a staged reenactment of the federal trial that overturned California's Prop 8 ban on same-sex marriage—as Judge Vaughn Walker.
+Alongside Morgan Freeman and John Lithgow, Balaban appeared onstage in September 2011 as Judge Vaughn Walker in the Broadway debut of the play 8, which depicts the federal trial that overturned California's Prop 8 ban on same-sex marriage.
 The production was held at the Eugene O'Neill Theatre to raise money for the American Foundation for Equal Rights.

+In 2012, Balaban directed four episodes of the Showtime series Nurse Jackie.

-In January 2016, Balaban appeared in the short play Milton Bradley by Peter Sagal, for Playing On Air, a non-profit organization that "records short plays [for public radio and podcast] written by top playwrights and performed by outstanding actors."
+Balaban performed in the short radio play Milton Bradley by Peter Sagal in January 2016, for Playing on Air, a non-profit organization that "records short plays [for public radio and podcast] written by top playwrights and performed by outstanding actors."

-In early 2021, Balaban provided the voice of the narrator in The Simpsons episode “The Dad-Feelings Limited”.
+In early 2021, Balaban provided the voice of the narrator in The Simpsons episode "The Dad-Feelings Limited".

-Writing career
+Writing

 Balaban wrote a series of six children's novels featuring a bionic dog named McGrowl.
-He also co-authored Spielberg, Truffaut & Me: An Actor's Diary with Steven Spielberg and The Creature from the Seventh Grade: Sink or Swim (Creature from the Seventh Grade, #2) which Andy Rash illustrated.
+He also co-authored Spielberg, Truffaut & Me: An Actor's Diary with Steven Spielberg, originally published as Close Encounters of the Third Kind Diary and The Creature from the Seventh Grade: Sink or Swim (Creature from the Seventh Grade, #2) which Andy Rash illustrated.

-He also wrote the book, Close Encounters of the Third Kind Diary.

 Personal life

 Balaban is married to Lynn Grossman; they have two daughters.
 He resides on the Upper West Side of Manhattan.
+He is a member of the board of the Exoneration Initiative, a charity dedicated to exonerating wrongfully-convicted people in New York.